InteractiveDesignAndDevelopment/cs-news-export/README.md

 # cs-news-export

-This project exports the CS News Articles for importing into the new WordPress News site.
+This project exported the CS News Articles for importing into the new WordPress News site.

 ## Sample cs-authors-export.xml file.